 Making miniature bouquets is a great activity to do with children.
 They say that early habits last a lifetime, and it’s never too early to start encouraging a love of flowers.

 Next time you buy flowers, get your kids involved too, and allow them to choose the flowers.
 Put colour pairings to one side and let them have fun discovering all the different varieties.
 See if they know what the different flowers are called (and test your knowledge as well).
 If there's a flower they're particularly keen on, ask them why they like it, and look up its symbolism together.
 Before you know it, you'll both have learnt a lot.

 Maxi and mini bouquet

-One idea is to make a maxi and a mini bouquet in the same style.
+One option is to make a maxi and a mini bouquet in the same style.
 The large bouquet can go on the dining table, and the small bouquet will look pretty in the playroom.

-Another idea is to give your budding florist free rein to create as many mini bouquet combinations as they can come up with.
+Another is to give your budding florist free rein to create as many mini bouquet combinations as they can come up with.

 Making up a bouquet

 If you've made several small arrangements, you can use a nice drinking glass or a clean jam jar to display them.